Sneaky-Evil/SneakyEvil-Menu/README.md

 # AMONG US sneakyevil
 Among Us Cheat Is Popluar To A Game Among us

-# ABOUT
+# ABOUT THIS PROJECT
-This cheat is 100 working use this mod kill all crew in 1 seconed teloport to the crew and kill
+This cheat is 100 working use this mod kill all crew in 1 seconed teloport to the crew and kill I Have Bulid this sneakyevil mod menu to show How good improvemntof cheathing I Am Better Than BitCrackers.

 # DEAFULT HOYTKEY
 hide Menu-Insert